 Plot revelation: In fact Jeremy’s almost eaten.
 He is only spat out because the big fish doesn’t like the taste of the macintosh.
 This would feel like a shock to the young reader.

-But we’re given a nice cosy New Equilibrium, with the three friends enjoying a (disgusting) meal together around Jeremy’s dinner table.
+But we’re given a nice cosy New Situation, with the three friends enjoying a (disgusting) meal together around Jeremy’s dinner table.
 The original plan didn’t work out, but Jeremy came up with a modified menu.